peterdsharpe/ModernaVaccineEffectiveness/README.md

 Disclaimer: I'm an engineer, not a biostatistician - this data analysis and the figures that result from it are not official and may have errors or inaccuracies.
 Consult your region's public health department for actionable information.

-Based on underlying data here:
+Based on underlying data [here](https://www.fda.gov/media/144453/download), from the FDA:

 ![data](datafig.png)